OkSProject/OkServer/README.md

 - Ability to create .conf files for individual sites.

 ## Credits
-_OkServer!_ and the _OkS!_ Project were started by Cole Rathbun (@cbrbygones), and is licensed under GPLv3 for anyone to use, modify, and redistribute.
+_OkServer!_ and the _OkS!_ Project were started by @cbrbygones, and is licensed under GPLv3 for anyone to use, modify, and redistribute.